 Do Ask Questions

-A simple way to potentially identify a scammer is to ask for details about yourself or your account that could only be known by an official KUB representative.
-Utilities United Against Scams recommends asking for information like your account number, your last payment date, or for the person's name/employee identification number.
+A simple way for customers to potentially identify a scammer is to ask for details about themselves or their account that could only be known by an official KUB representative.
+Utilities United Against Scams recommends asking for information like an account number, last payment date, or for the person's name/employee identification number.
 KUB employees are required to carry employee identification cards with them while working, so they should be able to present these cards to customers if asked.
-If the person cannot prove their identity, a safe course of action is to always tell them that you will be contacting KUB directly.
+If the person cannot prove their identity, customers should always tell them they will be contacting KUB directly.

-Because KUB contracts with other companies, you also may see non-KUB employees with legitimate KUB badges.
-However, even professional-looking badges may have been forged, so call KUB at 865-524-2911 to verify that someone has been sent to your address.
+Because KUB contracts with other companies, customers also may see non-KUB employees with legitimate KUB badges.
+However, even professional-looking badges may have been forged, so call KUB at 865-524-2911 to verify that someone has been sent to a customer's address.

 Do Report Scam Attempts